16 Jan Bad Mobile Shelving Racks – A Sure Fire Way to Make a Chef or Culinary Student Mad

 The shelf is made to have 5 shelves in total.
 However, for what you do, you are probably are not going to need more than 3.
 You could put things on the higher levels but getting some product above your head with a fair amount of weight could be a problem.
 If you happen to run into a bump in your kitchen.
 It will handle the bump better than the chrome shelving unit you may already have on hand.
 As a result, the extra weight and structure makes the unit more stable than its counterpart.
 Yet, it is best not to push your luck because anything falling off will likely hurt or injure you.

 What to keep in mind

 Honestly, this product is tall so you will have to keep that in mind.
 You should make sure that this shelving unit fits your workspace.
 However, it feels well made and sturdy.
 The edges may feel sharper just because they end on a flat edge whereas the other chrome one has rounded edges.
 There are holes for which you can hang things or move shelves around.
 Therefore, you may have to be cognizant of those.
 Pressure plus a finger caught in a hole equals an injury.
 It is also feasible, but unlikely, that an article of clothing could get caught in a while but there are no reports of this happening so far.
-It also will feel heavier than the chrome wheeled mobile food service shelving that you may be used to pushing around.
+It also will feel heavier than the chrome wheeled commercial food storage racks that you may be used to pushing around.

 If you dislike the chrome shelving unit present in most kitchens then this might be a good alternative as long as you keep those things above in mind.
 It is a sturdy, well-made shelving unit with wheels that can handle a decent amount of weight on its shelves.
 If you need a more reliable option then you should have a look at the product here.